The Christmas Village in Philadelphia

 The Christmas Village in Philadelphia is an annual outdoor Christmas market event in LOVE Park, at which vendors in wooden booths and a vendor tent sell international seasonal holiday gifts, ornaments, arts, and crafts, as well as European food, sweets, and hot beverages.

 The Christmas Village was formerly held at City Hall, since LOVE Park was under construction.
-In 2017 Christmas Village returned to the newly renovated LOVE Park and turned it into an authentic German Christmas market.
-The event will be open from November 19th, 2022 to December 24th, 2022.
+In 2017, Christmas Village returned to the newly renovated LOVE Park and turned it into an authentic German Christmas market.
+The 2023 event was open from November 18 – December 24, 2023.

 About

 The Christmas Village in Philadelphia is modeled in the style of traditional German Christmas Markets.
 Christmas Market events such as the famous Christkindlesmarkt in Nuremberg, which dates back to the 16th century, are part of a long tradition of farmers' markets in Germany's inner cities.

 Several wooden booths and tents sell food specialties such as German bratwursts with sauerkraut, schnitzel, goulash, and Bavarian pretzels.
 A wide assortment of traditional sweet Christmas-food items like lebkuchen (gingerbread cookies), stollen, spekulatius, roasted nuts, cotton candy, chocolate covered fruits, waffles, and crepes are offered.
 In addition to hot drinks such as hot chocolate, coffee, and tea, Christmas Village offers Glühwein (mulled wine).

 Besides local vendors and artists there are German vendors selling genuine Christmas decorations, pewter ornaments, candles, nativity sets, glass ornaments, toys, woollens, wooden ornaments, lace, spices, and jewelry.